Tassili Airlines Flight Delay Compensation and Reimbursement for Cancelled Flights

 • 75% of the ticket price for flights with a 3,500+ km distance.

-Consider that these rights apply to every flight within the European Union, as well as flights departing from or arriving in the European Union operated by airlines based in the EU.
+Be aware that these rights apply to all flights within the European Union, as well as flights departing from or arriving in the European Union operated by airlines based in the EU.

 When Are You Not Entitled to Compensation?

-Unfortunately, there are cases, when passengers won’t get compensation for cancelled or delayed flights.
-Particularly, we refer to extraordinary circumstances that are not within the airline’s control.
-Some of the examples are as follows:
+Unfortunately, there are situations, when passengers will not receive compensation for delayed or cancelled flights.
+Specifically, we talk about extraordinary circumstances that are not within the airline’s control.
+A few examples are as follows:

 • Bad weather conditions and natural disasters;